 Find out If Pro Bono Services Are Tax Deductible

-It is important to distinguish between donating professional services and simply volunteering time and labor because volunteer hours are generally not tax deductible.
-You can learn more about how the IRS distinguishes between pro bono services and volunteer services in, Are Pro Bono Services the Same as Volunteer Services?
+It is important to distinguish between donating professional services and simply volunteering time and labor because volunteer hours are generally not tax-deductible.

 IRS.gov: "Although you cannot deduct the value of your time or services, you can deduct the expenses you incur while donating your services to a qualified organization."

-- The expense must be incurred as a requirement in order to perform the service for the organization; and
+- The expense must be incurred as a requirement to perform the service for the organization; and

 Examples of expenses you may be able to deduct, or partially deduct, include the cost of supplies needed to provide or perform the service that directly benefited the charity; travel expenses; and other direct expenses.

 To take any charitable deduction, including deductions for pro bono services, the burden is on you, the donor, to prove a donation was made.
 It is important to save all receipts and to get a receipt from the charity.
 If you cannot substantiate all expenses, the IRS can deny the deduction.